-Florida Gov. DeSantis slams school closure idea
+Florida Gov. DeSantis slams school closure idea, says it's 'off the table'

-Statewide school closures because of coronavirus concerns are not a viable option, and they will not be considered Florida Gov. Ron DeSantis
+Statewide school closures because of coronavirus concerns are not a viable option, and they will not be considered, said Florida Gov. Ron DeSantis on Tuesday.

 "It doesn't matter if it's in Asia, Europe, the United States -- all across the Sun Belt, all across other parts of our country, we've seen that having in-person instruction is vital and it's something that needs to continue," he began.
 "Going forward, whatever the future may hold, school closures should be off the table."

-He said closing schools in an attempt to mitigate the spread of COVID-19 can damage the physical, mental and social well-being of young people.
+DeSantis claimed closing schools, in an attempt to mitigate the spread of COVID-19, can damage the physical, mental and social well-being of young people.

 "Let's not repeat any mistakes of the past," he said.